Hemming Gadd: Career

 Gadd was appointed as ADC to King Oscar II in 1881 and as senior ADC to the King in 1888.
 During his military service, he was a member of, among others, the committee for the preparation of proposals for exercise regulations for the infantry (1893–1894), the Committee for Investigation Concerning the Country's Permanent Defence (1897–1898), the Committee for the Preparation of Field Service Regulations (1899–1901), the Committee for Reviewing Proposals for New Army Order (1900) and the Committee for the Revision of Regulations and Instructions for Infantry Training (1902–1904).
-In addition to its military activities, Gadd was chairman of the executive board of the Royal Central Gymnastics Institute from 1894 to 1909, of the Military Court of Appeal (Krigshovrätten) from 1903 to 1910 and of the Executive Board of the Army Pension Fund (Arméns pensionskassa) from 1905 and the King's Hospital (Konungens hospital).
+In addition to its military activities, Gadd was chairman of the executive board of the Royal Central Gymnastics Institute from 1894 to 1909, of the Court-Martial of Appeal from 1903 to 1910 and of the Executive Board of the Army Pension Fund (Arméns pensionskassa) from 1905 and the King's Hospital (Konungens hospital).
 Gadd also served as Chief of His Majesty's Military Staff from 1905 to 1907.